 Each operating unit is subject to various degrees of regulatory controls, particularly the Healthcare division.
 Compliance with local laws and regulations in various geographical locations is monitored by the operating unit and the functional departments in Singapore.

-The Board reviews the adequacy and effectiveness of the Company's risk management and internal control systems, including financial, operational, compliance and information technology controls.
+The Board (assisted by the Audit Committee) reviews the adequacy and effectiveness of the Company's risk management and internal control systems, including financial, operational, compliance and information technology controls.

 For the year under review, the Board has received assurances from the CEO and the CFO: